anryjohn/simple-chess-server/README.md

     npm run startServer

-The above statements compiles and translates typescript code in this repo into javascript before starting the server.
+The above statement compiles and translates typescript code in this repo into javascript before starting the server.
 Alternatively, if you want to run two processes separately, enter

     npx tsc